Advanced Hepatobiliary & Liver Surgery Care

 4. Is hepatobiliary surgery high risk?

-5. When is liver transplant needed instead of liver surgery?
+5. When is liver transplant required instead of surgery?

-Patients with liver tumors, bile duct diseases, or complex hepatobiliary conditions require detailed clinical evaluation to determine the most appropriate treatment strategy.
-Early consultation allows structured assessment, advanced imaging review, and multidisciplinary planning for optimal surgical outcomes.
+Patients with liver tumors, bile duct conditions, or complex hepatobiliary diseases require detailed clinical evaluation to determine the most appropriate surgical approach.